THE WASTELANDS

 INSTALLATION

-The Wastelands, a work in progress, will first be shown at Art Gene as part of a group show opening 27th February 2025.
+The Wastelands, was first shown at Art Gene as part of a group show opening 27th February 2025.
 To convey a sense of scale, a special Stretch Dye Sublimation print was created of 9m x 3m in size, taking up one side of the gallery wall.
 Alongside this, a number light-boxes of the work are installed to show close ups of bubbles rising up from vegitation to get a clear sense of these landscapes being continuously immersed underwater from the tides as well as alluding to the rising sea levels.